RCE via Dependency Confusion Attack

 Explanation of The Attack

-To better understand how a Dependency Confusion attack can be leveraged and used as an attack vector, we will share a real-case scenario we encountered during a penetration test and demonstrate how we leveraged the attack vector to achieve Remote Code Execution (RCE) on a targeted system.
+To better understand Dependency Confusion as an attack vector, we will share a real-world scenario from a penetration test.
+In this case, we used the technique to achieve Remote Code Execution (RCE) on a targeted system.

 As a starting point, we studied the web application and learned about its purpose, business logic, and underlying technologies.
 This in-depth analysis gave us a comprehensive understanding of the website’s structure and potential vulnerabilities.

 We conducted an OSINT (Open-source intelligence) activity, an essential step in gathering valuable information from publicly available sources.
-During the OSINT, we stumbled upon a significant discovery: an exposed file named package.json on the system’s client-side resources, storing crucial information about applications and modules utilized by the web application.
+During OSINT, we discovered a critical finding: an exposed package.json file in the client-side resources.
+This file revealed important details about the applications and modules used by the web application.

 The exposure of the package.json file created a perfect opportunity for a Dependency Confusion attack, and we quickly realized its potential implications.